 - Local wins: the Oro application data will be applied

-Use the Mapping Settings section to define how the user attributes and role names of Oro application and the target LDAP server will be mapped to each other.
+In the Mapping Settings section, define how the user attributes and role names of the Oro application and the target LDAP server will be mapped to each other.

-Click the +Add button under the Role Mapping section to map roles of Oro application and the target LDAP server.
+Click +Add under Role Mapping to map roles of Oro application and the target LDAP server.

 Define the role name in the target LDAP server and choose the role in Oro application to map.

-After the integration has been established, user profiles will be imported to Oro application and users will be able to use their usual credentials to log-in to Oro application.
+9. Once the integration is established, user profiles are imported to the Oro application and users will be able to use their usual credentials to log into the Oro application.

-Using LDAP integration does not prevent you from creating user profiles in Oro application manually; they will work as usual, and won’t be imported back to your LDAP server.
+Using LDAP integration does not prevent you from creating user profiles in the Oro application manually; they will work as usual, and will not be imported back to your LDAP server.

-The system administrators will be able to tell if a user has been added via LDAP integration, as their profile will contain the LDAP Distinguished Names value, which will only be visible to users who have permission to manage LDAP integrations.
+The system administrators will be able to tell if a user has been added via LDAP integration.
+Their profile will contain the LDAP Distinguished Names value, which will only be visible to users who have permission to manage LDAP integrations.